homer0/jimpex/README.md

 const greetings = middleware(() => greetingsMiddleware());

-// Export the function and the middleware module.exports = {
+// Export the function and the middleware module.exports.greetingsMiddleware = greetingsMiddleware;
-  greetingsMiddleware,
-  greetings,
-};
+module.exports.greetings = greetings;
 ```

-> You could export just export the provider, but I believe is a good practice to export both in case another part of your app wants to extend the class or use the function.
+> 1. You could just export the provider, but I believe is a good practice to export both in case another part of your app wants to extend the class or use the function.
+> 2. That why of using `module.expots` is so the function can be imported on JSDoc comments.

 Then, on you app, you would `use` the controller: